Reimnop/ParallelAnimationSystem/README.md

 ### If your machine only uses Intel GPU(s)

-You can try running PAS with the OpenGL ES backend with `--backend opengles` to force PAS to use OpenGL ES through ANGLE.
+You can try running PAS with the OpenGL ES backend with `--backend opengles` to force PAS to use OpenGL ES.
 **This mode is significantly slower, but should work on most systems.**

 ## Contributing